“Absolutely the worst experience at any restaurant I’ve ever had.” – Restaurant review on Yelp.com

 - Proactively control your online reputation.
 Political commentator George Will recently said, “If you don’t like what the news is saying about you, make your own news.”

 Always put your best foot forward and promote the positive things you do.
 When people look for you, they will see the positive, exactly what you want them to see.
-Make sure your Facebook, LinkedIn, or Google+ pages sparkle with accurate information about yourself and your business.
+Make sure your Facebook, Linkedin, and Instagram pages sparkle with accurate information about yourself and your business.

 Fortify your brand name: Keep new and fresh material about yourself out there through press releases and new content in your site.
 And if you don’t have the resources or wherewithal to do it, hire someone like ReputationChanger.com to help.
 It’s really OK to use outside experts.
 After all, when was the last time you filled your own cavities?